Key Elements of Scrum: The Framework that Makes Agile Software Development Tick

 Scrum is the most popular framework within Agile because it can be tailored to the needs of the project at hand.

 Favorable outcomes are achieved by allowing people to address complex adaptive problems, while productively and creatively delivering products of the highest possible value.
 It is a simple framework for effective team collaboration on complex projects.
-The Harvard Business Review reported that Scrum delivers the most valuable innovations earliest and rapidly increases team happiness.
+Science Direct found that mastering Scrum delivers valuable innovations early, especially when the teams are mature and adhere to Scrum principles.

 These six principles are considered 'non-negotiable' and serve as the foundation for all Scrum projects

-- Empirical process control allows for transparency, inspection, and adaptation for decision-making instead of up-front planning.
+1. Empirical process control allows transparency, inspection, and adaptation for decision-making instead of up-front planning.

-- Iterative development allows for course correction as all people get a better understanding of what needs to be delivered as part of the project.
+6. Iterative development allows course correction as all people get a better understanding of what needs to be delivered as part of the project.

 Scrum Roles

-Scrum helps teams deliver customer value early and often in a highly predictable manner usually within 2, 3, or 4-week Sprints, which are timeboxed iterations of a continuous development cycle.
-Within a Sprint, a planned amount of work must be completed by the team and made ready for review.
+Scrum facilitates delivery of customer value early and often in a highly predictable manner usually within 2, 3, or 4-week Sprints, which are timeboxed iterations of a continuous development cycle.
+Within a Sprint, the planned amount of work must be completed by the team and made ready for review.
 The following are key roles in Scrum projects.

 Product owner